We think this TV show stands out for:

 What parents need to know

-Parents need to know that this gentle cartoon series is based on the classic children's books by Jean de Brunhoff.
+Parents need to know that Babar is a gentle cartoon series is based on the classic children's books by Jean de Brunhoff.
 Babar is a good role model who promotes sharing and getting along with others.
 Although the show is an ideal pick for preschoolers, most kids will probably outgrow it by the time they're 7.

 What's the story?